dotnet/roslyn/CONTRIBUTING.md

 `dotnet restore` or `nuget restore` also work but may require extra steps to authenticate to any applicable feeds.

 ## Building

+This repository can be built on Windows, Linux, and OSX.

 Building, testing, and packing this repository can be done by using the standard dotnet CLI commands (e.g. `dotnet build`, `dotnet test`, `dotnet pack`, etc.).